CTI-CodeDay/WeVoteServer/docs/ServerOAuth.md

 ### Make a small necessary change to your /etc/hosts

-Facebook will no longer redirect to localhost, so make a second alias for 127.0.0.1 with this made up domain: `wevotedeveloper.com`
+Facebook will no longer redirect to https://super-lamp-44gw5w5jjwp3jrpr-8000.app.github.dev, so make a second alias for 127.0.0.1 with this made up domain: `wevotedeveloper.com`

-From the python-social-auth docs: "[If you define a redirect URL in Facebook setup page, be sure to not define http://127.0.0.1:8000 or http://localhost:8000 because it won’t work when testing.
+From the python-social-auth docs: "[If you define a redirect URL in Facebook setup page, be sure to not define http://127.0.0.1:8000 or https://super-lamp-44gw5w5jjwp3jrpr-8000.app.github.dev:8000 because it won’t work when testing.
 Instead I define http://wevotedeveloper.com and setup a mapping on /etc/hosts.](https://python-social-auth.readthedocs.io/en/latest/backends/facebook.html)"

 So we have to make a small change to /etc/hosts.
 This is the before:
 ```